01-edu/public/subjects/devops/candidates_checker/README.md

 $
 ```

-Here an example of bad usage:
+Here is an example of bad usage:

 ```console
 $ python3 candidates_checker.py
 Error: wrong number of arguments